to main content

 What is it?

-White, crystalline powder derived from coca leaves.
-Cocaine base (crack) looks like small, irregularly shaped white rocks.
+Cocaine hydrochloride is white, crystalline powder derived from coca leaves.
+In contrast, cocaine base (crack) looks like small, irregularly shaped white rocks.

 Street Names

-Coca, Coke, Crack, Crank, Flake, Rock, Snow, Soda Cot
+Blow, Coca, Coke, Crack, Flake, Snow, Soda Cot

 How is it used?